 Getting clear on definitions

 Weakness is a “quality or feature regarded as a disadvantage, fault, lacking strength.”
-Flaw.
+Think flaw.
 Defect.
 Failing.
 Shortcoming.
 Imperfection.
 Achilles heel.
 Foible.

 Kindness is the “quality of being friendly, generous, and considerate.”
-Warm-heartedness.
+Think warm-heartedness.
 Concern.
 Care.
 Consideration.
 Thoughtfulness.
 Unselfishness.
 Compassion.
 Understanding.
 Friendliness.
 Generosity.

 5 myths about kindness to put to rest

 Now let’s debunk those faulty myths those confuse kind people with weak ones.

 Kindness myth #1: Kind people are easy to take advantage of.